kiswa/TaskBoard/readme.md

 ### Development instance

+At first you need to install the dependencies via composer to start a development instance.

+`./build/composer.phar install`

-You can start a simple development environment with the php internal webserver.
+Now you can start a simple development environment with the php internal webserver.q

 `php -S 127.0.0.1:8080 devrouter.php`